Performance Testing: Types, Metrics, and Tools to Use

 The important thing soak testing helps you understand is that there can be a huge difference between subjecting an application to a specific load for an hour against tiring it out for an entire day.
 It may not be a problem for a software solution designed for a thousand concurrent users to handle five thousand for a couple of hours, but give this continuous load a day and your entire system may fall along with its infrastructure.

 Let’s take a banking application at the closing of a financial year for an example.
 These fiscal year-end procedures are a pretty lengthy stress fest finance teams devote enormous amounts of time and energy to.
 It takes a company a week on average to close their financial statements.
 During this extended period the banking application should expect at least two times the normal load.
-And it is the bank’s job to make sure their systems provide an appropriate handling capacity so that their customers aren’t faced with any lag, crashes, or other abnormal system behavior.
+And it is the bank’s job to make sure their systems provide an appropriate handling capacity so that their customers do not face any lag, crashes, or other abnormal system behavior.

 Determining how your system behaves under sustained use will help you: